 One trend we’ve been seeing in the last years is that of fashion brands trying to establish narratives.
 These underlying structures link different campaign subjects and offer a deeper perspective for the audience to explore.
 Some bright examples of this tendency come from the work of Alessandro Michele for Gucci, or from the latest creative ventures of Balenciaga.

 Can fashion brands write their narrative by themselves?
 Absolutely.
-Can a copywriter help?
+Can copywriting help?
 For sure: approaching the narrative in a more strategic way can not just make the campaign a success, but set the foundation for the following waves of communication.